 Atlanta Construction Accident Lawyers

 When safety is shortchanged, however, the results can be devastating.
 Construction accidents can cause a wide range of life-threatening injuries, including traumatic brain injury, spinal cord injuries, and other severe damage.
 Some of these injuries can result in life-changing disabilities like paralysis or loss of cognitive functions.
 Those who survive these serious injuries may find that they face years of expensive and grueling medical care, surgeries, physical therapy, and other procedures in order to regain even a fraction of their former ability to function.
 The medications and equipment that an injured person may require merely add to the staggering costs of these injuries.
-If you or a loved one has been seriously injured on the job, please contact a Georgia personal injury lawyer at Grant Law Office.
+If you or a loved one has been seriously injured on the job, please contact a Atlanta personal injury lawyer at Grant Law Office.

 Workers Injured on Construction Sites